kiwi515/driftTool/README.md

 # driftTool
 The days of changing each REFF color value manually are over.
 (They probably were a while ago but no one told me)
 </br>
 This tool works with any RKRace.breff file, regardless of its file size, as everything is calculated rather than only using static offsets.
-Just extract one from a Common.szs, run it through the script, and insert the outputted BREFF.
+Just extract one from a Common.szs, run it through the script, and insert the outputted BREFF back into your Common.szs.

 `driftTool.py RKRace.breff primaryColor secondaryColor`
 </br>